We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 COVID-19 is a respiratory illness and if you’re sick your symptoms might include:

-Before your appointment, please call ahead and tell the staff what your symptoms are and your travel history or that you may have been in contact with a potential case.
+If you make an appointment with your doctor, please call ahead so they can prepare for your visit and tell the staff what your symptoms are and your travel history (if any) or that you may have been in contact with a potential case.

 To protect yourself and others from infection it's important to practice good hand hygiene and always;